Bulat-Ziganshin/fipe/README.md

 - Two processes can be combined into a single process by pipe creation operation:
   - `auto p = p1 | p2;` combines Process<X,Y> and Process<Y,Z> into Process<X,Z>
 - Since result of piping operation is also a process, a pipe containg arbitrary number of processes can be created, even in a loop
-- You can also use back channel to return messages in opposite direction by replacing Y message type on both sides of a pipe with withBackChannel<Y,Yback>:
+- You can also use back channel to return messages in opposite direction by replacing Y message type on both sides of a pipe with withBackChannel<Y,Yback>
-  - f.e. a pipe can combine Process<X, withBackChannel<Y,Yback> > with Process< withBackChannel<Y,Yback>, Z>

 Channels:
 - There are many kinds of channels: